-Emotional IQ Tests: Straight To The Heart
+Emotional IQ Tests: Straight to the Heart

 There's more to life than just being book-smart.
 That's where emotional IQ tests come in.

-Many experts argue that it's important not to put too much stock solely in IQ test results.
+Many experts argue that it’s important not to put too much stock solely in IQ test results.
 True, people who score well on IQ tests are more likely to be successful in academic situations.
 They usually process information quickly, and are good at problem-solving, at least logically or academically.
 But a high IQ test score is no guarantee of personal or professional success.
+Some experts now suggest that a high emotional intelligence may be a more significant factor in your long-term success than a high IQ.

-Greater attention is now being paid to the IQ tests rooted in the concept of Emotional Intelligence -- Emotional IQ (or EIQ).
-There's no lack of tests available on the internet, so it's easy enough to find out how your EIQ measures up.
+The good news is, there’s no lack of tests available on the internet, so it’s easy enough to find out how your EIQ measures up.

 Emotional IQ: What Does It Mean To Me?